rg-code/tex-files/README.md

 #### How to make a pdf vita from tex template
 1. Download and install gummi / texmaker.
 2. Open either  - wildcard_type2.tex ,   wildcard_type2_cls  and helvetica.sty

-> wildcard can be cv or resume depending on your need, templates for both are included

 3. Fill in your information in .tex file.
 If you do not want any change in the design DO NOT change anything in .cls file.
 4. Compile and save the pdf.

+> Point 2 - wildcard can be cv or resume depending on your need, templates for both are included